 In this article, You will read Environmental Education & Environmental Education in India – for UPSC IAS.

-One of the most glaring problems which the world faces today is environmental pollution.
+- One of the most glaring problems which the world faces today is environmental pollution.
 Man has exploited nature excessively at the cost of the environment.
-There is an immediate need to make people aware about environmental degradation.
+There is an immediate need to make people aware of environmental degradation.
 Education and public participation may change and improve the quality of the environment.

-According to UNESCO, “Environmental education is a way of implementing the goals of environmental protection.
-It is not a separate branch of science but lifelong interdisciplinary field of study.”
+- According to UNESCO, “Environmental education is a way of implementing the goals of environmental protection.
+It is not a separate branch of science but the lifelong interdisciplinary field of study.”
 It means education towards protection and enhancement of the environment and education as an instrument of development for improving the quality of life of human communities.

 Objectives of Environmental Education: